parisepigenetics/bibs/_edctools/workflows/rasflow_edc.md

 TRIM5: 10 #  integer or "no", remove N bp from the 5' end of reads.
 This may be useful if the qualities were very poor, or if there is some sort of unwanted bias at the 5' end.
 TRIM3: no # integer or "no", remove N bp from the 3' end of reads AFTER adapter/quality trimming has been performed.
 ```

+## Mapping on the whole genome or on transcriptome
+For gene expression analysis, two approaches are available, you can either map your reads on the whole genome (HISAT2 or STAR) and then count the reads on the genes or transcripts, or you can quantify the reads directly on the transcriptome (Salmon).
+This is faster and adapted when you have a lot of samples and are only interested in known gene expression and not in repeats.

 ## Mapping and counting